-- Counsel for certain of the former directors advised, inter alia, that the MSC Proceedings have been protracted.
-They indicated that no new claims against the directors had arisen and that in their view a \$1.0 million holdback in favour of the directors would be sufficient. - Other counsel indicated, inter alia, that there cannot necessarily be certainty that there are no further claims and that there are situations where the 6 year limitation may not apply.
+- 1. Counsel for certain of the former directors advised, inter alia, that the MSC Proceedings had been protracted.
+They indicated that no new claims against the directors had arisen and that in their view a \$1.0 million holdback in favour of the directors would be sufficient. - 2.
+Other counsel indicated, inter alia, that there cannot necessarily be certainty that there are no further claims and that there are situations where the six (6) year limitation may not apply.
 In addition they argued in favour of a \$3.0 million holdback.

-Justice McCawley adjourned the matter Sine Die and directed all parties to enter into discussions with a view to making a risk assessment regarding the necessity and quantum of holdbacks.
-No agreement was reached and a hearing has been scheduled for October 17, 2011.
+Madam Justice McCawley adjourned the matter sine die and directed all parties to enter into discussions with a view to making a risk assessment regarding the necessity and quantum of holdbacks.
+No agreement was reached and a hearing was scheduled for October 17, 2011.